 Free and commercial (predominantly techno) fonts.
 Among the free fonts: KZ-Cubist, KZ-Gravity, KZ-Turbo.
 The commercial fonts are sold on a CD: KZ Tank, KZ Spellbound, KZ Scratcher, KZ Radiostar, KZ Racer, KZ Lord, KZ Cybone1 and 2.
 [Google] [More] ⦿

 Hanoded is the foundry (est. 2010) of Dutch designer and photographer David Kerkhoff, b.
-Epe, 1969.
-In its first year, Hanoded was a free font outfit specializing in handwriting and hand-printed faces.
+Epe / Vaassen, 1969.
+In its first year, Hanoded was a free font outfit specializing in handwriting and hand-printed typefaces.
 Its creations could be seen at Dafont, Abstract Fonts and Fontspace.
+Fontspring link.
 Klingspor link.

 In 2011, he went partially commercial via MyFonts.
 His typefaces became more diversified and are quite stunning at times:

-Designer at Barnhard Brothers and Spindler (and head of matrix engraving there), who made Cubist Bold (a face without lower case) in 1928.
-This art deco font was remade by Nick Curtis, who called it Bric-A-Braque, after Georges Braque, one of the co-founders of Cubism.
-Sometimes his name is spelled with one n, but McGrew uses two n's.
-Blue Plate Special NF by Nick Curtis is also based on Cubist Bold.
-MyFonts link.
+Designer at Barnhard Brothers and Spindler (and head of matrix engraving there), who designed the art deco typeface Cubist Bold (a typeface without lower case) in 1928.
+Patent.
 Mac McGrew on Cubist Bold: The name tells it all.
 Designed by John W. Zimmerman, head of the matrix engraving department. at BB&S, probably just before BB&S merged with ATF in 1929, this font of unusual capitals and figures is very large for the body and has no lowercase.
 Compare Dynamic Medium, Modernique.
-[Google] [MyFonts] [More] ⦿

 K-Type is Keith Bates' (b.
 1951, Liverpool) foundry in Manchester, UK, est. 2003.
 Keith works as an Art&Design teacher at a Salford High School.
-Dafont link.
-Yet another URL.
-Fontspace link.
-Fontsy link.
-Behance link.
 They custom design type, and sell some of their own creations.